italiano16/italiano16/README.md

 My repositories include code from Hackathons, Makeathons, course projects, and personal projects.

 ## My Work Experience
+- **NASA Glenn Research**

+I am currently (Spring 2024) interning at NASA Glenn Research Center as an AI and biomimicry intern.
+My main role is contributing to the development of the open-source [PeTaL Project](https://github.com/nasa-petal).

 - **State Farm**

 I worked full-time Summer 2023 with State Farm as a Software Engineering Intern and gained valuable experience with AWS, Terraform, Node.js, and React.
-I will be returning to work part-time with them this fall (Fall 2023).
+I continued with the same team, and I worked part-time through Fall 2023.

 - **Holocron Technologies**